ianj090/datos2-PF/README.md

 pip install kafka-python # Using version 2.0.2
 ```
 ### Extra Requirements
 This project uses ElasticSearch as a database and Kibana as a metric dashboard.
-We also utilize Kafka and Logstash, to install and run these, follow these tutorials:
+We also utilize Kafka and Logstash to send records to Elasticsearch and MySQL.
+To install and run these in your own device, follow the following tutorials:
 * Download ElasticSearch: https://www.elastic.co/downloads/elasticsearch
 * Download Kibana: https://www.elastic.co/downloads/kibana
 * Download Kafka: https://shaaslam.medium.com/installing-apache-kafka-on-windows-495f6f2fd3c8